TEIC/TEI/Documents/Git-README.md

 killed by wolves in unrelated incidents on a single night).
 So they look hideous because they're actually doing something very useful.
 They're not sequential because history in Git can actually be manipulated in various ways.

-If you then want to send your changes back to GitHub, you just run `git push origin master`.
-Remember, "origin" is just shorthand for the URL where you cloned from, and "master" is the branch you want to push.
+If you then want to send your changes back to GitHub, you just run `git push origin dev`.
+Remember, "origin" is just shorthand for the URL where you cloned from, and "dev" is the branch you want to push.
 It's possible Git will tell you no you can't do that, because someone else has pushed changes to GitHub before you did, so your repo is out of sync with the remote.
-In that case, you just run another `git pull origin master` and the remote changes will be merged.
+In that case, you just run another `git pull origin dev` and the remote changes will be merged.
 There's always the possibility of a merge conflict, and these are resolved the same way they are in svn, you look at the affected files, get rid of the bits you don't want along with the conflict markers, and go through the add-commit cycle above again.
-Now, if you couldn't before, you can run `git push origin master` and your changes will be synced to the remote, and you'll be able to see them here.
+Now, if you couldn't before, you can run `git push origin dev` and your changes will be synced to the remote, and you'll be able to see them here.